 • Reusing a previously assigned public IP may necessitate the removal of the old fingerprint or an additional stop and start.

-• Static IP Instances
+• Floating IP Instances

 • SSH Host Key acceptance is not required again after a restart.